From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Introduction

-Given the probabilities, we still need inference policies to derive solutions.
-In this work, we first propose an \textit{index policy} that sorts all products in a descending order by their indices and then evaluates all feasible assortments consisting of the top-$n$ products according to the indices for $n=1, 2, \dots, N$, where $N$ is the number of products.
-Such an approach is inspired by the well-studied ``revenue-order policy'' in the literature, which can be interpreted as an index policy based on prices.
-In our work, we implement the index policy based on the probabilities predicted by the GCN, which is referred to as the ``GCN'' policy.
-This policy is computationally efficient because the number of evaluated assortments is no greater than $N$, which is significantly smaller than the total number of assortments $2^N-1$.
-Moreover, we also consider a ``GCN-LS'' policy that adopts the local-search technique in \cite{gallego2024efficient} to further improve the solution derived by the GCN policy.
+Given the predicted inclusion probabilities, we next design inference policies to construct feasible assortments.
+We first propose an \emph{index policy} that ranks all products in descending order of their indices and evaluates all feasible assortments consisting of the top-$n$ products for $n = 1, 2, \ldots, N$, where $N$ is the total number of products.
+This approach is inspired by the well-known \emph{revenue-ordered policy} (e.g., \citealt{talluri2004revenue}), which can be viewed as a special case of an index policy based on product prices.
+In our setting, the indices are determined by the inclusion probabilities predicted by the GCN, leading to what we refer to as the \emph{GCN-based Index (GI) policy}.
+The GI policy is highly efficient computationally, as it evaluates at most $N$ candidate assortments—orders of magnitude fewer than the $2^N - 1$ possible subsets.
+To further enhance performance, we incorporate the local-search procedure of \citet{gallego2024efficient} to refine the solution obtained by the GI policy, yielding the \emph{GCN-based Index with Local Search (GILS) policy}.
+Finally, we introduce the \emph{GCN-based Integer Programming (GIP) policy}, which formulates an integer linear program in which the nonlinear objective of the original assortment problem is replaced by the linear sum of the GCN's predicted probabilities.
+This reformulation substantially reduces computation time while maintaining high solution quality.